 We are unable to predict the future fiscal effect because the Department does not have data on approved or pending contracts.
-No tax exemptions have been granted thus far.
+During Fiscal Year 2009-10, \$1,745 in individual income tax credits were granted.

-3. Louisiana Biomedical Research and Development Park Program
+13. Louisiana Biomedical Research and Development Park Program